katrinenymann/data_science_exam/README.md

 The training of the models is in the analysis notebook.

-The packages required to run the code are mentioned in the requirements.txt
+The packages required to run the code are mentioned in the requirements.txt The utils file contains all the functions created to run the notebooks.